 Company name: IMPACT 8020 OÜ

 Data Protection Officer of IMPACT 80/20 can be contacted by e-mail .

 What personal data IMPACT 80/20 collects and how is the data used?

 Website browsing statistics

-IMPACT 80/20 wants to make its website as easy to use as possible.
-In order to improve the user experience, the following information will be stored when you visit IMPACT 80/20 website: type and version of the browser, device type and operating system, IP address, duration and time of the visit, pages visited, as well as demographic information, such as the preferred language and location.
+IMPACT 80/20 wants to make its websites as easy to use as possible.
+In order to improve the user experience, the following information will be stored when you visit our websites: type and version of the browser, device type and operating system, IP address, duration and time of the visit, pages visited, as well as demographic information, such as the preferred language and location.
 The information collected as statistics of the website browsing is used anonymously and we do not match it to any particular physical person.

 In order to collect and analyze the above data, IMPACT 80/20 uses automated tool Google Analytics.
 You can always disable collection of your data by Google Analytics as described here.

-The server that hosts the IMPACT 80/20 website can also save your requests to the server (opened URLs, type of the web browser and the device used, IP address, time of access).
+The server that hosts our websites can also save your requests to the server (opened URLs, type of the web browser and the device used, IP address, time of access).
 This data is used only for technical purposes – to ensure proper functioning and security of the website and for investigating any security issues.